HL7/cql/input/pages/09-b-cqlreference.md

 The <span class="id">Quantity</span> type represents quantities with a specified unit within CQL.
 The unit must be a valid UCUM unit or CQL temporal keyword.
 UCUM units in CQL use the case-sensitive (c/s) form.
 When a quantity value has no unit specified, operations are performed with the default UCUM unit ('1').
 The value element of a Quantity must be present.

+Systems shall not implicitly convert units other than when performaing calculations.
+For example, the value `1 '[in_i]'` must be preserved as `'[in_i]'`, not converted to common or preferred units such as `2.54 'cm'`.

 #### Ratio

 **Definition:**